Lajule/scrummd/README.md

 from | First day of the sprint to | Last day of the sprint

-Tickets have following properties :
+Tickets are contained in `_tickets` collection and have following properties :

 Property | Description
 ---------|------------